 - Inequalities and the curriculum (2018)

-The Editorial Board meets regularly; it is made up of members from the University of Oxford, from the education profession, and from research fields relevant to education.
-It also has an International Advisory Board of members from different regions of the world and with different areas of expertise in the field of education or interdisciplinary research and practice.
+The Editorial Board meets regularly.
+It is made up of members from the University of Oxford Department of Education and other relevant departments and from research fields relevant to education.
+It also has an International Advisory Board of members from different regions of the world and with various areas of expertise in the field of education or interdisciplinary research and practice.